pipeforce/pipeforce.github.io/docs/api/commands.md

 ## data.mapping ``v1``
 ----------
 Converts from one data structure into a another by applying simple mapping rules.
 Auto-creates nested elements if required.
+In case input is an iterable (list) and iterable is set to true then all rules will apply to each entry in the list.
+In case no output is given, a new target list is created to hold all newly mapped values.

 [Try online.](https://try.pipeforce.org/#/commandform?command=data.mapping:v1)